Can Your Identity Be Stolen Through Junk Mail?

 - School or Child-Related Documents: Make sure that you are shredding any mail related to your children, their medical information, or school information.
 This includes things such as school applications, report cards, or even school field trip permission forms.

 A good rule of thumb to follow is if you need an item for tax or business purposes, then be sure to keep it in a secure, locked location.
 Otherwise, it's best to shred it and discard it.
+Consider using an identity theft protection service to detect any breaches sooner.

 Protecting Yourself and Your Mail From Identity Thieves